guanyz/tp/docs/DeveloperGuide.md

 check is done via `Order::isFromCustomer` which returns `true` if the `Order` is associated with the `Customer` and `false` otherwise.

-##### Deletion of Ingredient objects

-Another key instance of data consistency occurs between the `Ingredient` and `Dish` classes.
-The deletion of an Ingredient also affects all the dishes that use that ingredient and hence, those `Dish`es will also be removed.
+The `Person` and `Order` dependency is just one example of data consistency.
+Another key instance of data consistency occurs between the `Ingredient` and `Dish` classes; a deleted Ingredient also affects all the dishes that use that ingredient.

-When an `Ingredient` is being attempted to be deleted, a check is first done to see if any `Dish` uses that `Ingredient`.
-If no `Dish` uses the `Ingredient`, then it is deleted immediately.

-However, in the event that there are `Dish`es that use the `Ingredient` in question, then a warning will be displayed and users will be required to re-enter their command but with a `-f` flag to confirm that they want to also delete all `Dish`es associated with the `Ingredient`.

-##### Logging of Order object

-Data consistency extends beyond deletion.
-When `Order` objects are created, the `Ingredient`s and their quantities are tabulated from the `Dish`es and their respective quantities.
-The quantity of each `Ingredient` is then decremented by the corresponding amount.
-This automated data link ensures that the restaurant owner will be notified when they are attempting to place orders for dishes that have insufficient stock to produce.

 #### Concurrent list display